-- 11.1.
-The STATE shall be responsible for identification, investigation, and Remediation of Hazardous Substances found within the limits of the PROJECT during its environmental due diligence, and those that are discovered during construction of the PROJECT.
-In addition, the STATE shall be responsible for funding all costs associated with Remediation of any releases that are caused or exacerbated during work on the PROJECT.
-The STATE shall be identified as the generator for these Hazardous Substances. - 11.2.
-All costs associated with testing, handling, storing, removing, transporting, disposing, or treating Hazardous Substances that are excavated in connection with the PROJECT shall be paid by the STATE as a PROJECT cost.

-- 11.3.
-The STATE may conduct additional Remediation of contaminated areas in consultation with the CITY. - 11.4.
-The STATE shall obtain all required permits and approvals for Remediation. - 11.5.
-The STATE shall be responsible for funding the costs of all reasonable steps to prevent recontamination of the PROJECT area when Hazardous Substances are migrating from properties adjacent to the PROJECT limits. - 11.6.
-The STATE shall provide immediate verbal notice after the discovery of Hazardous Substances found within or without the limits of the PROJECT that were not identified during the STATE's environmental due diligence.
-The STATE will provide written notice to the CITY within thirty (30) days. - 11.7.
-In addition to any indemnification obligation provided for in this AGREEMENT, the STATE shall release and indemnify, protect, defend and hold harmless the CITY, its officers, officials, employees, and agents, while acting within the scope of their employment, from all liability and claims (including but not limited to liability and claims for response and Remediation costs, administrative costs, fines, charges, penalties, attorney fees and cost recovery or similar actions brought by a governmental or private party, including third party tort liability) arising, directly or indirectly, from (1) any presence or release of any Hazardous Substance within or from the limits of the PROJECT, except for the presence of any Hazardous Substance as of the effective date of this AGREEMENT within the portion of real property in which the CITY has a real property interest on that date or in which the CITY later acquires a real property interest for the purposes of the Program from an entity other than the STATE, and (2) the removal, transport or disposal in connection with construction of the PROJECT or the demolition of the Alaskan Way Viaduct of any Hazardous Substances for which the STATE or any person, contractor or other entity working on behalf of the STATE is a generator. - 11.8.
-Nothing in this AGREEMENT is intended to alter the legal status of the PARTIES with respect to Hazardous Substances that may remain in place after completion of the PROJECT or to alter the rights the PARTIES may have to seek contribution from third parties for the costs of identification, investigation and Remediation of Hazardous Substances hereinabove identified.
+- 10.10.
+The STATE shall obtain all required permits and approvals for Remediation. - 10.11.
+The STATE shall provide the CITY with copies of environmental close-out reports for Remediation activities. - 10.12.
+All costs associated with testing, handling, storing, removing, transporting, disposing, or treating Hazardous Substances that are excavated in connection with the PROJECT shall be paid by the STATE, with the exception of such costs incurred during and directly caused by_Betterment Work.
+In addition, STATE shall be responsible for all costs associated with Remediation of any releases that are caused or exacerbated by its own employees or contractors.
+The STATE shall be identified as the generator for these Hazardous Substances. - 10.13.
+The CITY shall provide to the STATE all records regarding any known areas where Hazardous Substances may be located within the limits of the PROJECT, including but not limited to environmental investigation reports for properties located in the PROJECT.
+The reports shall be provided for the STATE's information only, shall not be relied upon by the STATE, and the CITY's provision of these records shall not constitute a representation or warranty as to the accuracy of the information contained in the reports. - 10.14.
+The STATE shall provide to the CITY all records regarding any known areas where Hazardous Substances may be located within the limits of the PROJECT, including but not limited to environmental investigation reports.
+In addition, the STATE shall notify and provide information to the CITY regarding any contamination encountered during construction.
+Reports provided by the STATE are for information only, and shall not be relied upon by the CITY, and the STATE's provision of these records shall not constitute a representation or warranty as to the accuracy of the information contained in the reports. - 10.15.
+The STATE shall release and indemnify, protect, defend and hold harmless the City of Seattle and its officers, officials, employees, and agents, while acting within the scope of their employment, from all liability and claims (including but not limited to liability and claims for response and remediation costs, administrative costs, fines, charges, penalties, attorney fees and cost recovery or similar actions brought by a governmental or private party, including third party tort liability) arising, directly or indirectly, from any of the following: (1) any presence or release of any Hazardous Substance within or from the limits of the PROJECT, except for the presence of any Hazardous Substance as of the effective date of this Agreement within the portion of real property in which the City has a real property interest on that date or in which the City later acquires a real property interest for the purposes of the PROJECT from an entity other than the STATE, and (2) the removal, transport or disposal in connection with the PROJECT of any Hazardous Substance for which the STATE or any person, contractor or other entity working on behalf of the STATE is a generator.

-12. Archaeological and Historical Resources
+11. Archaeological and Historical Resources

-12.1.
+11.1.
 The STATE will comply with Section 106 of the National Historic Preservation Act, 16 U.S.C.
 (NHPA), and its implementing regulations (36 CFR Part 800).
 The STATE shall be responsible for funding costs and expenses for compliance with commitments in the 2011 Memorandum of Agreement between the Federal Highway Administration, Washington State Historic Preservation Office and STATE, including costs for permit compliance for scopes of work transferred by Task Order.